AbenezerMamo/just-ified-kidding/README.md

 39. Those ads that light my day; anyday
 40. Women who think it's funny to play games with me when I was a sweet young price.
 Now I'm an @; a *; a greeen candel; a thicc whiccc
 41. Hello: My balls just popped; can you help me replace them?
+42. Stick up the fine gram.
+Called in the igloot